RihuanHuang/main/_pages/research.md

 ## Working Paper
 * "Trade Credit and Bankruptcy Risk in Supply Chains: An Experimental Study." with Andrew M. Davis and Kyle B. Hyndman.
 2021.
-* "Responsible Sourcing and Risk Sharing in Multi-tier Supply Chains: An Behavioral Study." with Li Chen and Andrew
+* "Responsible Sourcing and Risk Sharing in Multi-tier Supply Chains: A Behavioral Study." with Li Chen and Andrew
   M. Davis.
 2021.

 ## Pre-PhD Publication